floptheworld/FlopTheWorld/README.md

 ### Getting Started

-First Set is to fork the [FlopTheWorld][floptheworld] and add the upstream remote.
+First Set is to fork the FlopTheWorld Repository and add the upstream remote.
 You can place the forked repository anywhere on your system.

 ```bash
 $ git clone git@github.com:YOUR_GIT_USERNAME/FlopTheWorld.git